mawiesne/DE-Lemma/README.md

 For a first impression, just execute `DELemmaDemo.java` which will, by default, load the [DE-Lemma_UD-gsd-2022-maxent.bin](models%2FDE-Lemma_UD-gsd-2022-maxent.bin) model resource.
 The loaded `Lemmatizer` instance will then find the lemmas for German (non-)**inflected** nouns from the (bio)medical domain.

+> [!IMPORTANT]
+> For reasons of limited LFS storage, only the _DE-Lemma_UD-gsd-2022-maxent.bin_ model will be included in the `models` directory of this Git repository, if you clone this repository.
+> You will have to download all other [model files](https://download.it.hs-heilbronn.de/de-lemma/) separately.

+Once retrieved, place those model files in the `models` directory to start experimenting with it.

 In the demo example, the German nouns `List.of("Ärzte", "Herzzusatztöne", ...)` will be processed.
 The results are logged to STD out / console.
 It should be similar to: